krang-8/Game-Project/README.md

                                                     // {UN}TITLED GAME

-1. From the branches tab, download the folder titled "demo3".
+1. From the branch tab, download the folder titled "demo3".
 2. Extract the ZIP file into a folder.
 3. Import the extracted files into the src folder of your IDE of chosing.
        We recommend Eclipse or IntelliJ.